indykish/dotfiles/README.md

 # Jumpup.pl(for Kishore only)

-🩹 Need to write a perl script that can setup a my stuff.
+🩹 Need to write a perl script that can setup the above stuff.
 ⚓ May be use ChatGPT to generate a pl script.